DIVIDED AMERICA: How China fueled pain and Trump support

 Fueled by government subsidies and cheap loans from state-owned banks, Chinese aluminum producers went into overdrive: In 2000, the United States had produced a world-beating 15 percent of all aluminum, China just 11 percent.
 By 2015, China had escalated its output nearly 1,200 percent — and held 55 percent of the world’s share.

 As Chinese aluminum flooded the world, prices collapsed.
-A pound of raw aluminum now fetches 74 cents — down from $1.25 five years ago.
 U.S. production has tumbled 56 percent since 2000, according to the U.S. Geological Survey.
 And America’s share of world aluminum is below 3 percent.

-Since 2011, U.S. aluminum companies have closed or idled nine of the 14 U.S. smelters, where aluminum oxide is turned into raw aluminum.
+Since 2011, U.S. aluminum companies have closed or idled nine of the 14 U.S. smelters.
 Two surviving plants are running at half capacity or less.
-In Massena, New York; Columbia Falls, Montana; New Madrid, Missouri, plants have folded, idled production or laid off workers.

-Hundreds of workers in New Madrid lost their jobs when Noranda Aluminum Holding Corp. sought bankruptcy protection in February.

-“If you take metal prices back to where they were before China started flooding the market, you’re looking at somewhere between 90 cents and $1.10 a pound,” says Cameron Redd, a laid-off Noranda employee.
-At those prices, he says, the Noranda plant still “would be hiring.”

 Longtime residents recall how vital the Ormet plant here was for the area’s economy and for supporting middle-class lifestyles.
 Workers regularly vacationed and bought houses and boats and all-terrain vehicles to tear up the Ohio countryside.